-This Guide, tentatively called the Guide for Community Action (or Guide), is a handbook to be used by anyone who wants to improve health across a population, whether locally, in a broader region or state, or even nationally.
-It contains brief summaries of 10 useful elements important to consider during efforts to work with others to improve population health, along with actions to take and examples of practical resources.
+This Guide is a handbook intended to be used by anyone who wants to improve health across a population, whether locally, in a broader region or state, or even nationally.
+Whether you are a community leader, public health professional, employer, healthcare provider, policymaker, consumer advocate, or just someone interested in improving population health, this Guide contains recommendations, examples, and links to other resources that can help you better understand the issues and take action.
+It is organized by providing brief summaries of 10 useful elements important to consider during efforts to work with others on improving population health.

 There are many reports, websites, tools and other resources for every aspect of population health improvement.
 While each item may be very helpful, the sheer volume can be overwhelming.
 This Guide is intentionally short, with links to more information when details are needed.
-It takes a broad look at the issue, without duplicating the great work already done by others.
+It takes a broad look at the issue, while attempting to avoid duplication of the great work already done by others.

-As an essential forum for driving improvements in health and healthcare, the National Quality Forum (NQF), with funding from the Department of Health and Human Services (HHS), has brought together a multistakeholder committee to develop this Guide through an open and iterative process.
-This "Population Health Framework Committee" (see Appendix E for the committee roster) includes population and community health experts, public health practitioners, healthcare providers, coordinators of home- and community-based services, consumer advocates, employers, and others who influence population health.
+As an essential forum for driving improvements in health and healthcare, the National Quality Forum (NQF), with funding from the Department of Health and Human Services (HHS), brought together a multistakeholder committee to develop version 1.0 of this Guide through an open and iterative process.
+This "Population Health Framework Committee" (see Appendix F for the committee roster) includes population and community health experts, public health practitioners, healthcare providers, coordinators of home- and community-based services, consumer advocates, employers, and others who influence population health.
 The committee membership and transparent process mirrors the multidisciplinary, collaborative nature of effective population health improvement.